apisearch-io/docs/src/content/client-reference.md

 ---
 root: true
-page: 3
+page: 4
 icon: code
-title: API Client
+title: Client Reference
-description: API reference for the different Apisearch clients
+description: Client reference
-category: API Client
+category: Client Reference
-template: one-column.mustache
+template: one-column-with-toc.mustache
-source: api-client.md
+source: client-reference.md
 languages: ~
 tags:
-  - apisearch-tools
-  - apisearch ui
+  - client
-  - search components
+  - reference
 ---

-# Api Client
+# Client Reference

 In this chapter we will explain how different clients work.
 All clients are supposed to work as a middle between a language and the final API format, so all